KENSTECHY-INC/KENSTECHY/README.md

-Ken’s Techie Website is the official online hub for Ken’s Techie — a platform dedicated to sharing tech insights, tutorials, services, and community outreach initiatives.
+KENSTECHY Website is the official online hub for KENSTECHY — a platform dedicated to sharing tech insights, tutorials, services, and community outreach initiatives.
 The website provides a responsive, user-friendly space for showcasing our work and connecting with the wider community.

 🌍 Project Overview